JAMJU/Cogsci2020-Perceptimatic-English/README.md

 ## Comparing your model with humans results (only English speaking participants) and other models.

+If you want to obtain a (bootstrap) confidence interval of the log-likelihood of your model over the humans results (along with confidence intervals of the log-likelihood differences with other models), you first need to do a bootstrap (and fit probit models over human results).
+To do that do:
+`python iteration_probit_model.py $file_all.csv$ $file_log.csv$ $nb_it$`
+with $file_log$ the file you will obtain (one row= one sampling, one column= one model, it contains the log-likelihoods for each sampling for all the evaluated models). $nb_it$ is the number of subsampling you want to perform.

+To obtain average log-likelihoods along with 95% intervals do:

+`python compute_log_interval.py $file_log.csv$ $final_average_log.csv`

+$final_average_log.csv$ will contain one row per model, each row with the values: name of the model, average log-likeliood, min 95% interval, max 95% interval.

+To obtain average log-likelihood **differences** along with 95% intervals, do:

+`python compute_log_interval.py $file_log.csv$ $final_average_diff_log.csv`

+$final_average_diff_log.csv$ will contain one row per couple of model, each row with the values: name of the model first, name of model second, average log-likelihood difference, min 95% interval, max 95% interval.

+The log-likelihood difference is loglik(name of the model first) - loglik(name of the model second).

 # Extracting features used in the paper
 delta values obtained for the different models can be found in the file DATA/humans_and_models.csv, one column per model with the codenames given in the paper.